Do Clexane Injections Leave A Mark?

 On the other hand if a Clexane injection was tough or went wrong for some reason you may find yourself with a hematoma, bleeding, pain, and the entry hole quite large compared to normal.
 If this does happen then you'll need to treat the area and care for it as you would any other injury.

 It is very important to get the needle in right the first time because if you badly hit a blood vessel then the Clexane will be onsite straight away, which is bad.
 Since Clexane works at thinning the blood and reducing the platelet count your body is going to have a very hard time with clotting.
 To create a clot your body makes the surrounding area sticky so that platelets will catch forming a plug to stop the bleeding which then turns into a scab, which in turn falls off once the vessel is healed.
 If your body can't do that then you'll just keep bleeding, however, eventually it will stop but you'll be left with a pool of blood in the nearby tissue which is called a hematoma.

-For the hematoma you may experience it will be called a subcutaneous hematoma and I have written a separate article on how to care for them: How To Treat a Subcutaneous (Fatty) Hematoma.
+For the hematoma you may develop a lump called a subcutaneous hematoma and I have written a separate article on how to care for them: How To Treat a Soft Tissue Hematoma.